DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 Familiarize yourself with the basic concepts and patterns of **Angular** before reading this documentation.
 To refresh your knowledge, refer to the [**Angular documentation**](https://v17.angular.io/docs).
 :::

 DHTMLX To Do List is compatible with **Angular**.
-The code examples below show how to use DHTMLX To Do List with **Angular**.
-For a complete project, refer to the [**Example on GitHub**](https://github.com/DHTMLX/angular-todolist-demo).
+The examples below show how to use them together.
+For a complete project, see the [**example on GitHub**](https://github.com/DHTMLX/angular-todolist-demo).

 ## Create a project

-This section walks through scaffolding a new Angular project and installing dependencies.
+Scaffold a new Angular project and install dependencies.

 :::info
 Before you create a new project, install [**Angular CLI**](https://v17.angular.io/cli) and [**Node.js**](https://nodejs.org/en/).